How to Request Funeral or Bereavement Leave: Examples for 2026

 In Australia, Fair Work explains that employees, including casual employees, are entitled to compassionate leave, also known as bereavement leave, and its fact sheet sets out the minimum entitlement for this type of leave (Fair Work Ombudsman).
 In the US, the Department of Labor states that the FLSA does not require payment for time not worked, including attending a funeral, so funeral leave is generally handled by agreement or employer policy (U.S. Department of Labor).
 For federally regulated employees in Canada, Canada.ca states that bereavement leave may be available for the death of an immediate family member (Canada.ca).

-Before you send your request, check the words your workplace uses: funeral leave, bereavement leave, compassionate leave, emergency leave, annual leave, or unpaid leave.
-Keep the message short, give the dates you know, and avoid sharing private details unless HR policy specifically requires them.
+Before sending your request, check which terms your workplace uses: funeral leave, bereavement leave, compassionate leave, emergency leave, annual leave, or unpaid leave.
+Keep your message brief, provide the dates you know, and avoid sharing private details unless HR policy requires them.

 Standard Funeral Leave Request Email

-A calm standard funeral leave request for employees who need to ask for time off, give clear dates, and avoid sharing more than necessary.
+A straightforward standard funeral leave request for employees who need to ask for time off, provide clear dates, and keep personal details to a minimum.

 Dear [Manager Name],